 Malaysia is often overlooked in favor of its cheaper neighbors, such as Thailand.
 While I can’t say Malaysia was my favorite country, it’s definitely worth spending some time there.
 It has a completely different culture and vibe from the rest of southeast Asia, and that alone makes it interesting.
-Here’s a look at how much we spent traveling in Malaysia.
+Here’s a look at how much a trip to Malaysia costs.

 Expenses are listed in Malaysian ringgit (MYR) and US dollars.
 The exchange rate while we were in Malaysia was roughly 3.25 ringgit per dollar.